Pet Rabbit Care and Resources

 Litter box training and “free ranging” is possible for indoor rabbits and there are many resources (and opinions!) available for learning about this.
 Large, shallow cat litter boxes make a great boxes for rabbits, but the truth is that they can learn to use a variety of shapes and sizes as a litter box.
 I find that the litter boxes they sell as “rabbit litter boxes” or “corner litter boxes” are really too small, even for a dwarf rabbit.
 My favorite thing to use is a large shallow plastic storage bin without the lid.
 We place their hay and food bowl inside the litter box because they generally go while they are munching.

-To encourage them to hang out in their box, make sure to place their hay feeder inside of it.
+To encourage them to hang out in their box, make sure to place their hay feeder inside of, or above it.
 Usually rabbits want the hay on their level and many owners will line the side of the box with hay.
 Not all rabbits are as tidy as you would be while eating though!
 If they are wasting the hay by pushing it around and soiling it, try one of these washable hay baskets by Nancy and the Baskets.

 Rabbit Proofing